KahitSan/supabase-dev/DIGITALOCEAN-BENCHMARKS.md

 | Connection pool | 20-30 connections |

 **Verdict:** ⚠️ **MINIMUM FOR PRODUCTION**
+- Uses 82.5% of memory at idle - limited headroom
+- All services healthy and functional
-- Suitable for small applications
+- Suitable for small applications and MVPs
-- Limited headroom for growth
 - Single CPU limits concurrency
+- Services can dynamically share the 2GB pool
 - Use for: MVPs, internal tools, low-traffic sites

 ---